robert-westenberger/knowledgebase/webgl/rendering.md

 * **Vertices** - floating point X,Y,Z coordinates of the points that define corners of 3D objects.
 WebGL requires vertices to be written in a JS array, which can be used to construct a WebGL buffer.
 * **Indices** - numeric labels for vertices in a given 3D scene.
 ![defining_geometry_webgl.png](/defining_geometry_webgl.png)

+* WebGL uses Javascript Typed Arrays (Int16Array for IBOs since they are always integers, Float32Array for VBOs since vertexes can be floats) for buffer data.
+* U